Romania presidency shatters EU line on Jerusalem

 It made Romania the first EU state to follow the example of US president Donald Trump, who moved America's embassy to Jerusalem last year.

-And it did extra damage to EU policy because Romania currently holds the EU presidency, in a role referenced in Dancila's speech.
+And it did extra damage to EU policy because Romania currently holds the six-month EU chairmanship, in a role referenced in Dancila's speech.

-"I am determined to contribute to closer relations between Israel and the entire European Union, particularly now, when Romania is holding the presidency of the Council of the European Union," she said.
+"I am determined to contribute to closer relations between Israel and the entire European Union, particularly now, when Romania is holding the presidency of the Council of the European Union," she added.

-However, Dancila's embassy move was immediately put in doubt by Romanian president Klaus Iohannis, who said on Sunday: "The final decision about moving the embassy from Tel Aviv to Jerusalem rests with me".
+Dancila's embassy move was put in doubt by Romanian president Klaus Iohannis, however, who said on Sunday: "The final decision about moving the embassy from Tel Aviv to Jerusalem rests with me".

-"The prime minister shows complete ignorance regarding foreign affairs," he added.
+"The prime minister shows complete ignorance regarding foreign affairs," he added, in a sign of internal turmoil in Bucharest.

-"Relocating the Romanian embassy to Jerusalem would represent a violation of the relevant international law", he said after Trump's move in a declaration last year.
+"Relocating the Romanian embassy to Jerusalem would represent a violation of the relevant international law", he said in an earlier declaration after Trump's move last year.

 Such forced recognition of Jerusalem had "the potential to bring us back to even darker times than the ones we're already living in", EU foreign policy chief Federica Mogherini also said at the time.